fisagor/intro_causal_inference/README.md

 ### i.aim
 The course consists of three modules.
 These modules intends to provide an introduction to the basics of causality, which have long been a primary issue of interest for both philosophy and science.
 Recent developments on the topic paved the way for a wider utilisation of causal inference in various fields, including machine learning, data science, economics, and epidemiology.
 By implementing and interpreting causal inference methods, we will try to develop a practical understanding of causal analysis.

 *keywords:* Causality.
 Causal inference.
-Causal graphs.
 Potential outcomes.
-Causal inference methods.
+Bayesian Networks.
 Structural Causal Models.
 Interventions. *Do*-calculus.
 Counterfactuals.

 ### ii. content
 The course will try to address the following issue: why we do what we do, when we are running a causal study.
 In this context, we will discuss why and how questions ?? causal inference methods. an overall understanding of the topic, which, I hope, will help you to find out how attendants can utilise causal inference methods in their fields.